 Douma: a haven of tranquility.

-You won’t understand what’s a real getaway until you experience Douma.
-Thirty minutes from Batroun and far, far away from any kind of urban invasion, the village offers all the ingredients of a perfect retreat.
-Noise-free streets, beautiful traditional architecture, a charming old souk, a fresh breeze, and splendid nature rich with olive trees, Douma combines everything that’s appeasing to the senses and revitalizing for the body and the mind.
-It’s no wonder that the pronunciation of Douma comes from the Hebrew language word “Doumah”, meaning calm and rest.
+Thirty minutes from Batroun and far away from any kind of urban invasion, the village of Douma offers all the ingredients of a perfect retreat.
+Noise-free streets, beautiful traditional architecture, a charming old souk, a fresh breeze, and splendid nature rich with olive trees, Douma combines everything that’s appeasing to the senses.
+No wonder that the pronunciation of Douma comes from the Hebrew language word “Doumah”, meaning calm and rest.

 Douma: a central location.

-An extension of Souk el Tayeb and a member of L’Hote Libanais, the old renovated Lebanese house captures the essence and spirit of this family of guest houses that tries to protect Lebanon’s heritage and promote rural tourism.
+An extension of Souk el Tayeb and a member of L’Hote Libanais, the old renovated Lebanese house captures the essence and spirit of this family of guesthouses which tries to protect Lebanon’s heritage and promote rural tourism.

 Entering Beit Douma, you’re immediately drawn by the warmth of a place that makes you feel straight at home.
 Centered around a Dar, the first floor of a beautiful traditional house welcomes you with a high ceiling, typical Lebanese arches, a living room with a rich library, and a big table decorated with flowers and delicious complimentary desserts and coffee, just like your grandma would serve them.

 You can find several dining options in the village of Douma but there’s one you shouldn’t miss: Istirahit El Moukhtara.
 Her real name is Jamal and she’s the one you should visit for the best Awarma, Keshek and Saj in town.
 She won’t mind opening her place and heating her oven just for you, while she lights up your mood with funny stories and makes you fall in love with her passion and kindness.
-Here’s her number: 71-224446.
+You can contact her on: 71-224446.

 How to get to Douma: